Resolvent-based modeling of turbulent jet noise: Conclusions

 \section{Conclusions}

 We formulated resolvent analysis to serve as an acoustic analogy by relating the near-field resolvent forcing to both the near- and far-field acoustic regions.
-Leveraging the availability of an LES database, we examined resolvent-based reconstructions of the acoustic PSD for turbulent $M_j = 1.5$ and $M_j = 0.9$ jets.
+Leveraging the availability of an LES database, we examined resolvent-based reconstructions of the acoustic PSD for turbulent $M_j = 0.9$ and $M_j = 1.5$ jets.
 We represented the forcing cross-spectral density matrix with a truncated set of resolvent modes and approximated the amplitudes of the modes with best-fit expansion coefficients of realizations from the LES acoustic field.
-We found that models comprising of just a single resolvent mode can accurately reconstruct the acoustic field for the first two azimuthal modes for a $M_j=1.5$ jet and the $m=0$ azimuthal mode for the $M_j=0.9$ jet.
+We found that models consisting of just a single resolvent mode can accurately reconstruct the acoustic field for the first two azimuthal modes for a $M_j=1.5$ jet and the $m=0$ azimuthal mode for the $M_j=0.9$ jet.
 To reconstruct higher azimuthal modes, the resolvent basis must be increased to at least 5 modes (i.e. $m=2$ and $m=1,2$ for $M_j=1.5$ and $M_j = 0.9$, respectively).
 In both jets, the use of an eddy-viscosity model in the resolvent formulation led to clearly superior results compared to a fixed turbulent Reynolds number.

 Based on the ability of the rank-1 reconstructions to describe the PSD, we investigated a simple model to collapse the forcing coefficients to one scaling function per azimuthal wavenumber (and Mach number).
-We found that a power law representation, with only a scaling and an exponent, suffices to model the coefficient of the optimal resolvent mode.
+We found that a power law representation, with only an amplitude and an exponent, suffices to model the coefficient of the optimal resolvent mode.
 Fortunately, the first resolvent mode contains much of the acoustic energy, and reductions of the gain for this specific mode (related to the KH mechanism) are likely to provide the greatest reductions in the peak noise of the acoustic field.
-However, the model does not accurately account for the suboptimal modes, under predicting their role in the $M_j = 1.5$ jet and over predicting them for the $M_j = 0.9$ jet (for at least the $m=0$ azimuthal wavenumber).